Webinar Recording

 Endocrine system function may not be on your radar.
-This system, as important as it is, doesn’t get as much attention as immunity, digestion, and respiration.
-This is because imbalances within this system aren't as easily recognizable, and they tend to creep up on us, unless of course you happen to be raising a teenager.
-Besides puberty, menopause and PMS it isn't often that we can feel our hormones “raging.”
+This system, as important as it is, does not get as much attention as immunity, digestion, or respiration.
+This is because imbalances within this system are not as easily recognizable, and they tend to creep up on us, unless of course you happen to be raising a teenager.
+Besides puberty, menopause, and PMS it is not often that we can feel our hormones “raging.”
+Hormones act more slowly than neurotransmitters giving us more time to acclimatize to changes over time.
+Issues with this system can often be vague and difficult to define.

 Imbalance in steroid hormones such as testosterone, estrogen, and progesterone can lead to irregular periods, mood swings, low energy, or reduced sex drive.
 Thyroid imbalances can cause fatigue, weight & mood fluctuations and difficulty sleeping.
 Pancreatic imbalances show up as fluctuations in glucose levels, and insulin sensitivity.

-We know how common hormone imbalances can be, and we want to give you the tools you need to better understand how this system works, and how best to support it with herbs.
+We know how common hormone imbalances can be, and we want to give you the tools you need to better understand how this complex system works.

 The Endocrine Glands